-Noteworthy Activist Campaigns

-Date Activist lssuer
+Date Activist Issuer

 Jun 2017 West Face Capital FirstGroup

 Mar 2017 Oasis Management Premier Foods

 Oct 2016 Parvus Asset Mgmt.
 William Hill

 Jul 2016 Gatemore Capital French Connection

 Opposition to M&A has been a key theme in U.K. activism in the past 18 months, with SABMiller and William Hill among those targeted.
 For transport company FirstGroup, it is second time around with an activist; Canada's West Face Capital has yet to comment on whether it believes a separation of the company's U.S. businesses would be appropriate, following Sandell Asset Management's 2014 campaign.
-Meanwhile, Oasis Management proved itself the exception to the general rule that activists struggle to win board representation in the U.K. - especially through negotiated agreements rather than proxy fights.
+Meanwhile, Oasis Management proved itself the exception to the general rule that activists struggle to win board representation in the U.K.-especially through negotiated agreements rather than proxy fights.
 Other busy activists in the country include Gatemore Capital and Chicago-based fund Livermore Partners.
 N.B.
-Bi-IP is classed as an Australian company by Activist Insight.
+BHP is classed as an Australian company by Activist Insight.

-Companies publicly subjected to activis demands per year Activism in the U.K. surged as Brexit impacted currency markets in 2016.
+Activism in the U.K. surged as Brexit impacted currency markets in 2016.
 This year will likely see fewer proxy fights, but overall activity may marginally exceed 2016's numbers.

-As of September 30, 2017.
+^{} As of September 30, 2017.
 Projected full-year figure shown in dotted box.

-Size of companies publicly targeted by activists since 2010 Larger companies have drawn less attention in 2017, with a higher volume of sub-\$250 million companies targeted in the first three quarters than in the whole of 2016.
+Larger companies have drawn less attention in 2017, with a higher volume of sub-\$250 million companies targeted in the first three quarters than in the whole of 2016.
 That may give a clue as to where activists think the U.K. leaving the EU is likely to hurt most.

-Scott Hopkins & Lorenzo Corte Shareholder Activism - recent developments in the U.K., 2017.
+Shareholder Activism-recent developments in the U.K., 2017.